ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 In the `Main.storyboard`, in your first `View Controller` it should be made up of the following "ingredients":

-* Two(2) `UILabel`'s.
+* Two(2) `UILabel`s.
-* Two(2) `UIStackView`'s.
+* Two(2) `UIStackView`s.
-* Two(2) `UIScrollView`'s.
+* Two(2) `UIScrollView`s.
-* Eight(8) `UIImageView`'s.
+* Eight(8) `UIImageView`s.

 I would prefer that you take a stab at making this work with just those instructions for now.
 Struggling through something like this is a great way to become familiar with Interface Builder (even if you don't get the answer!).
 But... below are some hints to help you out if you need them:

 The hints below only relate to the top Scroll View and its subviews and not the scroll view at the bottom of the view.
-Considering they're both similar, if you can get one to work--the other is exactly the same (just in a different location).
+Considering they're both similar, if you can get one to work, you'll have what you need to get the other to work.

 Hints:
 * The top Scroll view has paging enabled.
-* The top Scroll Views Center Y constraint is equal to the Views Center Y with a multiplier of 0.6.
+* The top Scroll View's Center Y constraint is equal to the View's Center Y with a multiplier of 0.6.
-* The top Scroll Views height constraint is equal to the Views height with a multiplier of 0.3.
+* The top Scroll View's height constraint is equal to the View's height with a multiplier of 0.3.
-* The top Scroll Views Center X constraint is equal to the Views Center X.
+* The top Scroll View's Center X constraint is equal to the View's Center X.
-* The top Scroll Views aspect ratio is 1:1.
+* The top Scroll View's aspect ratio is 1:1.
-* The top Stack View (as a subview of the top Scroll View) has its top, bottom, leading and trailing constraints equal to its superviews top, bottom, leading and trailing (hint: the pin tool!).
+* The top Stack View (as a subview of the top Scroll View) has its top, bottom, leading and trailing constraints equal to its superview's top, bottom, leading and trailing (subhint: remember the pin tool!).
 * The top Stack View's height constraint is equal to the top Scroll Views height.
-* The top Stack Views aspect ratio should be 4:1.
+* The top Stack View's aspect ratio should be 4:1.
-* The top Stack Views alignment should be set to Fill
+* The top Stack View's alignment should be set to Fill
-* The Top Stack Views distribution should be set to Fill Equally
+* The Top Stack View's distribution should be set to Fill Equally
-* The four ImageViews within this top Stack View should have their content mode set to to Aspect Fill, User Interaction Enabled should be checked and Clip to Bounds should be checked.
+* The four ImageViews within this top Stack View should have their content mode set to to Aspect Fill, and User Interaction Enabled should be checked and Clip to Bounds should be checked.
 * The Star Wars UILabel should be constrained right above the top Scroll View.

 ---

-Once your layout is complete (and working!) you go through the following instructions:
+Once your layout is complete (and working!) go through the following instructions:

-Create `IBOutlet`'s for all of the `UIImageView`'s you have within the two `UIStackView`'s and give them the following names:
+Create `IBOutlet`s for all of the `UIImageView`s you have within the two `UIStackView`s and give them the following names:

 ```swift
     @IBOutlet weak var starWarsOne: UIImageView!